clockworksoul/helm-elasticsearch/README.md

 <a id="important-notes">

-## (Very) Important notes
+## (Very) important notes

-* Elasticsearch pods need for an init-container to run in privileged mode, so it can set some VM options.
+* Elasticsearch pods require an init-container to run in privileged mode, so it can set some VM options.
 For that to happen, the `kubelet` should be running with args `--allow-privileged`, otherwise the init-container will fail to run.

 * By default, `ES_JAVA_OPTS` is set to `-Xms256m -Xmx256m`.
 This is a *very low* value but many users, i.e. `minikube` users, were having issues with pods getting killed because hosts were out of memory.
-One can change this in the deployment descriptors available in this repository.
+One can change this in the `values.yaml` file.

+* This chart allows users to choose to deploy the cluster statefully using `StatefulSets`, which use `volumeClaimTemplates` to provision persistent storage for each pod.
+This function is off by default, but can be enabled by setting the `common.stateful.enabled` value to `true`.

-* As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
+* Non-stateful nodes use an `emptyDir` for storing data in each node container.
 This is meant to be for the sake of simplicity and should be adapted according to one's storage needs.

-* The [stateful](stateful) directory contains an example which deploys the data pods as a `StatefulSet`.
-These use a `volumeClaimTemplates` to provision persistent storage for each pod.

 <a id="pre-requisites">

 ## Pre-requisites

-* Kubernetes cluster with **alpha features enabled** (tested with v1.7.2 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster)), that's because curator is a CronJob object which comes from batch/v2alpha1, to enable it, just add `--runtime-config=batch/v2alpha1=true` into your kube-apiserver options.
+* Kubernetes cluster with **alpha features enabled** (tested with v1.7.2 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster)), that's because curator is a CronJob object which comes from `batch/v2alpha1`, to enable it, just add `--runtime-config=batch/v2alpha1=true` into your kube-apiserver options.

 * `kubectl` configured to access the cluster master API Server

 <a id="build-images">